-New BoE Governor Bailey promises more "prompt action" when needed
+New BoE governor Bailey promises more "prompt action" when needed

 Some have even raised the prospect of more radical policies such as "helicopter money" -- giving newly created money directly to households -- depending on the severity of the downturn.

-In his interview with the BBC, Bailey said a move on Sunday by six central banks, including the BoE, to provide cheap U.S. dollar funds to the financial system came in response to some "pretty big dislocations" in financial markets.
+In his interview with the BBC, Bailey said the move on Sunday by six central banks, including the BoE, to provide cheap U.S. dollar funds to the financial system came in response to some "pretty big dislocations" in markets.

 "We're going to see how that works its way through the markets today (and) in the coming days to see what the effect is, but I would emphasise that this is strong coordination among central banks."